August 10, 1986: The day Lendl got his revenge over Becker after a disappointing loss in Wimbledon

 Lendl finally got the monkey off his back at the 1984 Roland-Garros, defeating McEnroe in an epic final where he came back from two-sets-to-love down to lift his first Grand Slam trophy.
 In 1985, he reached the final at the French Open (defeated once again by Wilander), but at the US Open, a few weeks after becoming world No 1 again, he claimed a second Grand Slam crown, edging McEnroe in the final (7-6, 6-3, 6-4).

-In 1986, he clinched a second Roland-Garros trophy, beating Mikael Pernfors (6-3, 6-2, 6-4), but at Wimbledon, he finished runner-up to the young defending champion Boris Becker (6-4, 6-3, 7-5).
+In 1986, he clinched a second Roland-Garros trophy, beating Mikael Pernfors (6-3, 6-2, 6-4), but at Wimbledon, he finished runner-up to the young defending champion Becker (6-4, 6-3, 7-5).
 Lendl set new standards in the baseline game, with a very powerful topspin forehand that allowed him to play aggressively while staying extremely consistent, pushing his opponents into a very tough physical challenge.
 He also set new standards with his professionalism and work ethic, practicing diligently, paying attention to his fitness and to his diet in a manner in which tennis players had not done before.

-• Boris Becker: the two-time reigning Wimbledon champion
+- Boris Becker: The two-time reigning Wimbledon champion

 Boris Becker was born in 1967.
 In 1985, the German became the youngest-ever Wimbledon champion at the age of 17, edging Kevin Curren in the final (6-3, 6-7, 7-6, 6-4).
 His powerful serve, which he often followed to the net, earned him the nickname “Boom Boom”.

 Becker was famous for his spectacular diving volleys, as well as for his dramatic play and emotional outbursts.
 After his spectacular triumph at Wimbledon, the German confirmed his status by claiming the title in Cincinnati, beating Mats Wilander in the final (6-4, 6-2).
-Finishing the year as world No 6, he qualified for the Masters Cup where he reached the final, where Ivan Lendl outplayed him (6-2, 7-6, 6-3).With his great power, Becker successfully defended his Wimbledon crown in 1986, defeating world Lendl in the final (6-4, 6-3, 7-5) and was now the second best player in the world.
+Finishing the year as world No 6, he qualified for the Masters Cup and reached the final, where Ivan Lendl outplayed him (6-2, 7-6, 6-3).
+With his great power, Becker successfully defended his Wimbledon crown in 1986, defeating Lendl in the final (6-4, 6-3, 7-5) and was now the second-best player in the world.

 The place: Stratton Mountain

 The Stratton Mountain Open, played on hard court, was established in 1985.
-Thanks to its ideal slot in the tennis calendar and to its attractive prize money purse, the best players in the world had attended its two first editions.
+Thanks to its convenient slot in the tennis calendar and to its attractive prize money purse, the best players in the world had attended its two first editions.
 In 1985, world No 1 McEnroe had edged world No 2 Lendl in the final, and in 1986, the top two ranked players in the world (Lendl and Becker) were in the draw.

 The facts: McEnroe exhausts Becker in the semis before Lendl finishes the job